 Sandra looked beautiful, and like Alex was also very relaxed.
 It’s quite rare to see a tearful bride, most brides are usually raring to getting down the aisle!

 It was a really lovely wedding ceremony, which was beautifully lit by the sun streaming through the large stained glass windows.

 After the ceremony, it was time for a few traditional formal posed group photos.
 These group photos are ideal for ensuring that everyone present is photographed.

-I always shoot a combination of photojournalism and traditional wedding photography.
-The photojournalist style captures your day and tells the story of the day as it unfolds.
+I always shoot a combination of candid and traditional wedding photography.
+The candid style captures your day and tells the story of the day as it unfolds.
 This is great because it results in candid and beautiful Edinburgh wedding photography in a way which reflects events as they actually happened on the day.
 But often this style misses capturing photos of everyone present.
 Sometimes guests are missed for a variety of reasons.
 They are away to the toilet, having a cigarette, at the bar.
 Other times they are not keen on having their photo taken.
 It’s amazing how a nervous guest will manage to hide away when they see a photographer in their field of view!

 Utilising traditional ‘group photos’ is still a great way to ensure you have a few photos of your nearest and dearest as they share the most important day of your life.

 So after taking a number of group photos, I had around 20 minutes to spend with the newly-weds.
 This time was spent taking a few photos in and around George Heriot’s, making the most of the beautiful architecture and golden sunlight.
 I’m really pleased with the results and I’m delighted to share some of these photos with you, below.